swcarpentry/website/_posts/2016/04/2016-04-21-south-africa-instructor-training.md

 time: "18:00:00"
 category: ["Instructor Training"]
 ---
-Thanks a lot of hard work from Anelda van der Walt and the support from the [North-West University](http://www.nwu.ac.za/), we were able to run the first face-to-face instructor training in South Africa.
+Thanks a lot of hard work from Anelda van der Walt and the support from the [North-West University](http://www.nwu.ac.za/), [University of Cape Town](http://www.uct.ac.za/) and [Talarify](http://www.talarify.co.za/) we were able to run the first face-to-face instructor training in South Africa.
 We trained 23 new instructors from South Africa, Namibia, Zimbabwe and Kenya.
 The event was a great success and we are looking forward to expansion on Software and Data Carpentry workshops South Africa and other African countries.